-The instrument used for the operator attended surveys was a one-third octave integrating Brüel & Kjær Type 2250L Sound Level Meter (s/n 3004636).
+The instrument used for the operator attended surveys was a B&K Type 2250 (serial number: 3011822).

-4.4 Unattended Continuous Noise Monitoring
+4.4 Unattended Continuous Monitoring

-Environmental noise loggers were deployed at monitoring locations NM1, NM2, and NM3 (refer to Figure 1 and Figure 2) however due to an unexplained equipment failure no data was available for NM2.
-For each location, noise monitoring was undertaken from Monday 4 December 2017 to Wednesday 13 December 2017 inclusive.
-Details of the noise loggers used for unattended continuous noise monitoring are given in Table 4.
+Environmental noise loggers were deployed at monitoring location NM1, NM2, and NM3 (refer to Figure 1 and Figure 2).
+For each location, noise monitoring was undertaken from Thursday 15 November 2018 to Thursday 22 November 2018 inclusive.
+Details of the noise loggers used for unattended continuous noise monitoring are given in Table 5.